By Lawrence “Buddy” Martin

 However, I wish it understood that none of what I have to say is directed to individual members of Oneness churches.
 I care deeply for my Pentecostal kinsmen.
 I believe there are many truly born again, God-fearing, Jesus loving people throughout the Pentecostal movement.

 There is much to be said for the spiritual core values that are deeply embedded in Pentecostalism.
 The want to live a holy and godly life, an unwavering devotion to Jesus Christ, and a passion to reach lost souls were instilled in me early on.
 These core values stay with me to this day.
+Do I ever regret my Pentecostal background?
+Not at all.
 In the deep of my heart I will always love and appreciate my Pentecostal heritage.
 Note: We just celebrated our 50th Wedding Anniversary.
 At the end of this entry is a video of the Martin family.

 My earnest hope is simply that my testimony will help others to see how Oneness Pentecostalism has managed to mismanage the gospel of Jesus Christ.
 (I speak as a former United Pentecostal pastor and evangelist.)